lvanderdonk/Flimbolevels/README.md

 This repository is used for hosting the Flimbo level editor and levels.
 The repository is not used for source control of the editor.
 Please find some technical details and a small guide of the editor below.

 # Getting started
+The download consists of a D64 image file.
+You can use the disk image in Vice (C64 emulator).
+You can download Vice here http://vice-emu.sourceforge.net/index.html#download

 # Glossary
 * Character editor = For editing the characterset.
 The characters in a characterset are the building blocks for a level.